rllin/halo-wiki/Home.md

 ## The Basics
 [[Wiki tutorial]]
 [SCIENCE](science home)
-Want to learn more about the science?
+Want to do more research?
 Check out our [[Journal Club]] articles and summaries!